COMMON DENTAL & ORAL HEALTH CONCERNS

 Missing teeth can really ruin your smile and are the source of frequent embarrassment and lost self-esteem.
 In addition to ruining a smile, missing teeth can also affect your speech and your ability to bite and chew food.

-Drs.
-Joe and Dori Columbus have several options for dealing with missing teeth, including:
+Dr. Joseph Columbus has several options for dealing with missing teeth, including:

 - Dental implants and crowns